Qualifying taxable year definition

 • casual taxable person means a person who occasionally undertakes transactions involving supply of goods or services or both in the course or furtherance of business, whether as principal, agent or in any other capacity, in the taxable territory where he has no fixed place of business;

-• Post-Closing Tax Period means any taxable period beginning after the Closing Date and the portion of any Straddle Period beginning after the Closing Date.
+• Post-Closing Tax Period means any taxable period that begins after the Closing Date and, in the case of a Straddle Period, the portion of the Straddle Period beginning after the Closing Date.

 • Qualifying exigency means a situation where the eligible employee seeks leave for one or more of the following reasons: